Pinterest ads basics how to set up a successful promoted pin campaign

 2. Targeting – one thing you should know is that on Pinterest you have 2 options to target audiences:

 – Targeting by keywords (similar to Google ads) – In this case you will need 20 and more niche keywords in your niche.
 You can choose keywords as most as you can for your business niche (such as these you use in your site) and check them on Pinterest search bar.
 An effective Pinterest ad campaign considers targeting by the following criteria: keywords, location, languages, device and gender.
 Exactly who is your target audience for the chosen product/service?
 Avoid targeting by interest because it is far too competitive and expensive for most small business budgets;

 – Targeting by audiences (similar to Facebook ads) – you can choose to target only a specific audience based on few groups of people.

 The first group as you can see are all the people who went on your site for some period behind.

 The third audience is very interesting because is from people who are engaged with your Pinterest content so far.
-These are the people who save or click on your pins, which led to your site already.
+These are the people who save or click on your pins, leaded to your site already.
 They know you and your brand and if you target them, they will see your ad in their home feed with priority.
 You can target both ways – to test which type of targeting will work for you.
 For the keywords targeting you can reach the people who are looking for content as yours in the Pinterest search feed.
-For the audience targeting, you will target a different group of people only, we don’t need to use keywords.
+For the audience targeting, you will target different group of people only, we don’t need to use keywords.

 3. Choose the text for the pin’s description: